About

 • to identify and report on individual diagnosis of a medical condition(s)

-• for commercial gain, commercial interest and profit
+• commercial gain, commercial interest and profit

-The NHDH also cannot be used for official performance monitoring or reporting below the national level – including measures from the Australian Health Performance Framework (AHPF), Indigenous Health Performance Framework (IHPF), Report on Government Services (RoGs), or National Health Agreement (NHA) – unless approval has been granted from data custodians.
+The NHDH also cannot be used for official performance monitoring or reporting below the national level – including measures from the Australian Health Performance Framework (AHPF), Indigenous Health Performance Framework (IHPF), Report on Government Services (RoGS), or National Health Agreement (NHA) – unless approval has been granted from data custodians.
 Examples include:

 • reporting on the performance of health-care and the Australian health system based on performance frameworks at the state and territory level or sub-levels